Skip to contents

 Details

-• Matrix[1,1] is displayed at top-left corner
+• mat[1,1] is displayed at the top-left corner.

-• X-axis: relationship coefficient values; Y-axis: frequency percentage
+• X-axis: relationship coefficient values; Y-axis: frequency percentage.

-Performance Considerations
+Performance

 Interpreting Relationship Coefficients

-For additive relationship matrix A:
+For the additive relationship matrix A:

 See also